grouparoo/app-example-config/README.md

     $ npm start

 Now you're off to the races!
 This will begin the import and export and will also start a UI web server, which you can visit at http://localhost:3000/.

+## Updating

+The configuration can be updated via our UI:

+    $ npm install -g grouparoo
+    $ grouparoo config

 ## Testing